Raton, New Mexico

-Raton (/rə'toun/ rə-TONE) is a city and the county seat of Colfax County in northeastern New Mexico.
+Raton (/rə'toun/ rə-TONE) is a city in and the county seat of Colfax County in northeastern New Mexico, United States.
 The city is located just south of Raton Pass.
 The city is also located about 6.5 miles south of the New Mexico–Colorado border and 85 miles west of Texas.
+At the 2020 census, its population was 6,041.